codeforamerica/alpha-oakland/utilities-streets/parking/request-refund/index.markdown

 departments: "Parking Citation Assistance Center"
 ---

-If you feel you are due a refund for overpayment for parking tickets associated with your license plate, please complete and return a Refund Request Form.
-Click here to download the Refund Request Form.
-Please note that you must also provide proof of payment as detailed on the form. http://www2.oaklandnet.com/Parking/OAK042515
+<p class="cta">Complete and return the <a href="http://www2.oaklandnet.com/Parking/OAK042515">Refund Request Form</a></p>

+### What you need to know

+* Include proof of payment
+* Processing takes 4 to 6 weeks
-Completed forms and proof of payment may be dropped off or mailed to:
+* Return the form and proof of payment to the address below, or by fax

-Parking Citation Assistance Center
+Parking Citation Assistance Center <br />
-250 Frank H. Ogawa Plaza, Suite 6300
+250 Frank H. Ogawa Plaza, Suite 6300 <br />
 Oakland, CA 94612

-Completed forms and proof of payment may be faxed:
-(510) 986-2699
+Fax: (510) 986-2699

-Please allow four to six weeks for processing.